Is See5/C5.0 Better Than C4.5?

-These graphs show the accuracy on unseen test cases, number of rules produced, and construction time for the three datasets.
+The following table show the error rate on unseen test cases, number of rules produced, and construction time for the three datasets.
 Results for C5.0 are shown in blue.

 Both C4.5 and C5.0 can produce classifiers expressed either as decision trees or rulesets.
 In many applications, rulesets are preferred because they are simpler and easier to understand than decision trees, but C4.5's ruleset methods are slow and memory-hungry.
 C5.0 embodies new algorithms for generating rulesets, and the improvement is substantial.

-For all three datasets, C4.5 and C5.0 produce trees with similar predictive accuracies (although C5.0's is marginally better for the sleep application).
-The major differences are the tree sizes and computation times; C5.0's trees are noticeably smaller and C5.0 is faster by factors of 8, 3, and 22 respectively.
+C4.5 and C5.0 produce trees with similar predictive accuracies for the forest dataset but C5.0 is somewhat better for the other applications.
+The major differences are the tree sizes and computation times; C5.0's trees are noticeably smaller and C5.0 is faster by factors of 3, 5, and 15 respectively.

 Based on the research of Freund and Schapire, this is an exciting new development that has no counterpart in C4.5.
 Boosting is a technique for generating and combining multiple classifiers to improve predictive accuracy.

-The graphs above show what happens in 10-trial boosting where ten separate decision trees or rulesets are combined to make predictions.
-The error rate on unseen cases is reduced for all three datasets, substantially so in the case of forest for which the error rate of boosted classifiers is about half that of the corresponding C4.5 classifier.
+The table above shows the error rates of C5.0 on the test cases before and after 10-trial boosting, where ten separate decision trees or rulesets are combined to make predictions.
+The error rate is reduced for all three datasets, substantially so in the case of forest for which the error rate of boosted classifiers is about half that of the corresponding C4.5 classifier.
 Unfortunately, boosting doesn't always help -- when the training cases are noisy, boosting can actually reduce classification accuracy.
 C5.0 uses a novel variant of boosting that is less affected by noise, thereby partly overcoming this limitation.

-C5.0 supports boosting with any number of trials.
+C5.0 supports boosting with any number of trials, with more trials generally yielding further improvements.
 Naturally, it takes longer to produce boosted classifiers, but the results can justify the additional computation!
 Boosting should always be tried when peak predictive accuracy is required, especially when unboosted classifiers are already quite accurate.

 C5.0 incorporates several new facilities such as variable misclassification costs.
 In C4.5, all errors are treated as equal, but in practical applications some classification errors are more serious than others.
 C5.0 allows a separate cost to be defined for each predicted/actual class pair; if this option is used, C5.0 then constructs classifiers to minimize expected misclassification costs rather than error rates.